 Podcast by Leah Shaw

 Ivanna Machuca had only known Pedro Batista a few months, working together as baggage department for Delta Airlines at JFK Airport.
 One day at lunch he told her a couple of stories about his life growing up in Washington Heights.

 “I thought his past life was interesting,” she said.
-He told her about the time when he was a young teenager he got involved with the Latin Kings street gang.
+He told her about the time when he was a young teenager and became involved with a prominent local street gang.
 “I never knew someone in a gang before,” she said.

 So when the time came to do an oral history for her Feature Writing class with Prof. Jessica Siegel, she thought of Batista.

 She told him she had to find someone to interview.
-He said O.K.
+He said okay.